In the first part of this tutorial, you will learn how to outline an apricot and a list of my favorite drawing supplies.

-The skin of apricots, apples, and grapes are smooth, which makes the light react similar to each subject.
+The skin of apricots, apples, and grapes is smooth, which makes the light react similarly to each subject.

 Kids can learn how to draw the contour of the apricot in just a few easy steps and color it with crayons or colored pencils.

 I encourage all children to have fun with their creative minds, and this easy drawing should be included in their coloring page portfolio.